 It’s an extremely popular trek and you’ll see many other trekkers at the summit, especially in high season.

-Although its popularity derives mainly from its stunning view, Kala Patthar is also one of the highest points in the Himalaya that can be reached without any technical climbing skills which adds to its popularity.
+Although its popularity derives mainly from its stunning view, Kala Patthar is also one of the highest points in the Himalayas.
+Th summit can be reached without any technical climbing skills which adds to its popularity.

 Kala Patthar Trek View

-Because of the structure of Everest, the summit is not actually visible from Base Camp and most trekkers will opt to climb Kala Patthar in order to view it.
+Because of the structure of Everest, the summit is not actually visible from Base Camp.
+Most trekkers will opt to climb Kala Patthar in order to view it.

 Kala Patthar Trek – Difficulty

 The top of Kala Patthar cannot be seen for some way up which adds to the mental difficulty.
-If you are well acclimatized and take it easy you’ll have no real difficulty, although you will need several breaks on your way up.
+If you are well acclimatized and take it easy you’ll have no real trouble.
+You will need several breaks on your way up.
 If you’re not well acclimatized then you’ll find it’s a hard slog that will leave you wheezing and breathless.

 Remember to take plenty of water and a warm jacket (see gear requirements here) as the temperatures can get seriously cold in the wind towards the top.
 For more information altitude sickness and acclimatization please see our detailed article here.